radcamp/radcamp.github.io/index.md

 PoreCamp 2015
 14th December - 18th December 2015

+PoreCamp is a training bootcamp based around Oxford Nanopore MinION sequencing.
+It is a unique opportunity to learn about this exciting new sequencing platform from some of the leading experts in the field.

+PoreCamp will be entirely hands-on and the relatively high cost of entry reflects the costs of running the course;
+participants will have hands-on exposure to sequence library preparation, operation of the MinION and small group interactive bioinformatics teaching.

 **Organisers / Chief Instructors**

   - Nick Loman, Institute of Microbiology and Infection, University of Birmingham